Jbleezy/BO1-Reimagined/README.md

 * Moved Quick Revive perk machine to Tunnel 6
 * Added Mystery Box locations in Tunnel 6 and Tunnel 11
 * Added Fire Sale, Max Ammo, and Perk Bottle to jump pad powerup cycle
+* Zombies no longer spawn in the Launch Area zone when in the Upper Tunnel 6 zone
+* Zombies no longer spawn in the Launch Area zone when in the Upper Tunnel 11 zone
+* Zombies no longer spawn in the M.P.D. zone when in the Lower Tunnel 6 zone
 * Removed the forced jumping in low gravity
 * Excavators will not reactivate for places that have already been breached
 * Fixed the invisible digger glitch